StarbotDiscord/Starbot/README.md

-# Starbot - An Open-Source Discord Bot
+[# Starbot - An Open-Source Discord Bot

 ## Project Overview

 Welcome to the Starbot project!
-This project is intended as a complete overhaul of @CorpNewt's CorpBot.py project.
+This project is intended as a complete overhaul of [CorpNewt's CorpBot.py](https://github.com/corpnewt/CorpBot.py) project.
 The bot includes many features, silly and useful.
 A list of commands will be posted soon(tm), since the bot is under very active development.

 ## Why should I use this bot?